 1. SECTION FROM QUANTITATIVE REASONING: According to the Graduate Management Admission Council (GMAC, the company that developed the GMAT), the quantitative reasoning section "measures your ability to reason with mathematics, solve quantitative problems, and interpret graphical data."
-Some key areas to make sure you are prepared for are: Arithmetic, Algebra, Geometry, Statistics, Combinatorics, and Probability.
+Some key areas you should make sure you are prepared for are: Arithmetic, Algebra, Geometry, Statistics, Combinatorics and Probability.

 In the quantitative section there are two different types of questions, problem solving that you will be very familiar with and insufficient data that is completely unique to GMAT: